EdiBERT, a generative model for image editing: Discussions

 \section{Discussions}

-One of the main advantages of the proposed method is that it does not require having access to paired (source, target) image datasets.
-On the opposite, the proposed framework is simple and tractable: 1) train a specialized VQGAN \cite{esser2021taming}, 2) train an EdiBERT model following the objective defined in \eqref{eq:bidirectionnal}.
-A first drawback of our model is that having a codebook working for multiple domains requires a large generative model and a lot of data.
-However, for simple applications, a VQGAN pre-trained on ImageNet might suffice.
-Another EdiBERT's drawback is related to the core interest: since the tokens are predominantly localized, EdiBERT is perfectly suited to small manipulations that only require amending a few numbers of tokens.
+EdiBERT is a bidirectional transformers model that can tackle multiple editing tasks from one single training.
+One of the key elements of the proposed method is that it does not require having access to paired datasets (source, target), or unpaired image datasets.
+This property shows how flexible EdiBERT is and why it can be easily applied to different tasks.
+Overall, the proposed framework is simple and tractable: 1) train a VQGAN \cite{esser2021taming}, 2) train an EdiBERT model following the objective defined in \eqref{eq:bidirectionnal}.

+Interestingly, for simple applications, one can directly train EdiBERT based on the representations output by the VQGAN pre-trained on ImageNet.
+However, for more complex data or when dealing with multiple domains, one might have to train a specialized codebook, which requires a large auto-encoder and a lot of data.
+Another EdiBERT's drawback is related to the core interest of image editing.
+Since the tokens are predominantly localized, EdiBERT is perfectly suited for small manipulations that only require amending a few numbers of tokens.
 However, some manipulations such as zooms or rotations require changing large areas of the source image.
 In these cases, modifying a large number of tokens might be more demanding.

 Similarly to other image generative models, EdiBERT might also be used to create and propagate fake beliefs via deepfakes, as discussed in \cite{fallis2020epistemic}.